 In January 2021, we entered into a collaboration, option and license agreement with Gilead to research and develop a vaccine-based immunotherapy for HIV.
 Together, we aim to develop an HIV-specific therapeutic vaccine using our proprietary prime-boost vaccine platform, comprised of samRNA and adenoviral vectors, with antigens developed by Gilead.
 Under the terms of the agreement, Gilead invested \$60.0 million, consisting of a \$30.0 million upfront cash payment and a \$30.0 million equity investment at the closing.
-Gilead is responsible for conducting a Phase 1 study for the HIV-specific therapeutic vaccine beyond Phase 1.
+Gilead is responsible for conducting a Phase 1 study for the HIV-specific therapeutic vaccine and holds an exclusive option under the collaboration to obtain an exclusive license to develop and commercialize the HIV-specific therapeutic vaccine beyond Phase 1.
 We are also eligible to receive up to an additional \$725.0 million if the option is exercised and if certain clinical, regulatory and commercial milestones are achieved, as well as mid-single-digit to low double-digit tiered royalties on net sales upon commercialization.
 Gritstone and Gilead received IND clearance for this program in December 2021, and the program is currently in Phase 1.